suchitbiswal/goTomeeting/readme.txt

 	1. Make sure the machine has maven and JDK 1.7.* installed
 	2. pull the project from github
 	3. go to the folder /workspace/goTomeeting, make sure pom.xml is present
-	4. here are the commands to create the project for eclips e
+	4. here are the commands to create the project for eclipse
 		a. mvn eclipse:clean
 		b. mvn eclipse:eclipse
 	5. mvn eclipse:eclipse will take some time to download the dependencies